crscillitoe/RoboBanana/README.md

 - [Running Redis using Docker](https://redis.io/docs/getting-started/install-stack/docker/)

 ## Required Code changes
-Move or Copy the config.ini.example file to be config.ini
+Copy the config.example.yaml file to be config.yaml.
+Copy the secrets.example.yaml file to be secrets.yaml.
+These should remain gitignored.

-### Config.ini required values
+### Config.yaml required values
-`Token`: This is the token you saved when creating an application.
+`Secrets.Discord.Token`: This is the token you saved when creating an application.

 Anything ending in Channel, or ChannelID will need an ID/Snowflake of a channel.
 For ease of set up these can all be the same ID.

 With Developer Mode on simply right click the channel name and select **Copy Channel ID**

-`BotRoleID`: Go to Roles, you should see a role there with your bots name. right click the role name and copy ID.
+`Discord.Roles.Bot`: Go to Roles, you should see a role there with your bots name. right click the role name and copy ID.

-`GiftedTier#RoleID and Tier#RoleID`: As above but now with the relevant role id for tiers.
+`Discord.Subscribers.GiftedTier#Role and Discord.Subscribers.Tier#Role`: As above but now with the relevant role id for tiers.

-`ModRoleID`: ID for the Mod role.
+`Discord.Roles.Mod`: ID for the Mod role.

-`GuildID`: Right click your server/server name **Copy Server ID**
+`Discord.GuildID`: Right click your server/server name **Copy Server ID**

-Use this same ID for both **GuildID** entries

-`MySQL`: Replace the values with what you set when running your mysql server
+`Database` / `Secrets.Database`: Replace the values with what you set when running your mysql server

 ## Server slash (/) commands.
 [Slash Command Documentation](https://discord.com/developers/docs/interactions/application-commands)